-The Joan Miró Foundation is one of our favourite museums in Barcelona.
+The Joan Miró Foundation is one of our favorite museums in Barcelona.
 The building designed by the architect Josep Lluís Sert is a haven of calm and softness made up of large, bright spaces.▼ Show more

-An atmosphere that ideally showcases the work of Joan Miró, who throughout his life had a special interest in the diversity of materials, shapes and colours.
+An atmosphere that ideally showcases the work of Joan Miró, who throughout his life had a special interest in the diversity of materials, shapes, and colours.
 Joan Miró had previously worked with Josep Lluís Sert in the creation of his studio in 1956 and later in the construction of the Maeght Foundation in Saint-Paul-de-Vence, in the south of France.
 It was therefore two very close friends and collaborators who, in 1970, came up with the idea of setting up this exhibition space.
-A creative dialogue at the height of the artist's imagination: flowing curves and straight lines, skylights, white walls, roof terraces, green spaces, secret corners, gardens.
+A creative dialogue at the height of the artist's imagination: flowing curves and straight lines, skylights, white walls, roof terraces, green spaces, secret corners, and gardens.
 A Mediterranean atmosphere for a poetic and colorful work.
-Finally a central idea, that of making art accessible to all.
+Finally a central idea, is that of making art accessible to all.
 A Foundation finally opened to the public in 1974.

 Joan Miró artwork

 A foundation that ideally invites you to a journey to the heart of the Master's artistic research: painting, sculpture, ceramics, theatre, tapestry.